jqnik/my_backup/README.md

 my_backup
 =========

-A python-based backup script that performs regular backups to another an external disk and reminds you if it cannot find it
+A python-based backup script that performs regular backups of multiple sources to a disk and reminds you if it cannot find it